danielwegener/xjc-immutable-plugin/README.md

 Ever got lost in the JAX-WS wsgen swamp on the way to highroad of immutable models?

-This XJC (JAX-B Compiler) Plugin comes for the rescue and provides generating of immutable value object model from xml schema.
+This XJC (JAX-B Compiler) Plugin comes for the rescue and provides the generation of immutable value classes from xml schema.
 To be honest, this is not JAX-B standard conform, but it should work in most implementations.

 Profit!